Uncategorized

 The Auroom natura in aspen, the best sauna wood

 Another benefit of Aspen is its durability over time.
 Aspen retains its original look even after five years without sanding or finishing.
 This makes Aspen a low-maintenance option for saunas.
-It’s worth noting that Aspen turns grey over time, but this doesn’t affect its structural integrity or usability.
-If this aesthetic change is undesirable, periodic maintenance such as sanding and sealing can help retain its original color.

 In crowded commercial spaces, Aspen has proven to age better than cedar.
 Given the lower traffic in a residential setting, Aspen will likely maintain its appeal for longer.
 Regular maintenance, such as an annual sanding and sealer application, can help ensure its longevity and continued attractiveness.

-In Scandinavia, Aspen is almost the standard for saunas and is the preferred choice in places like Estonia.
+In Scandinavia, Aspen is almost the standard for high-end saunas and is the preferred choice in places like Estonia.
 This is likely due to the wood’s many benefits, including its smooth texture, light tone, and the fact that it doesn’t secrete resin, which could otherwise cause discomfort in a sauna setting.

 In summary, Aspen is a fantastic choice for sauna interiors and exteriors.
 Its smooth texture, light tone, non-resinous nature, and longevity make it well worth the investment.
 While it may require some maintenance to prevent greying and water damage, these efforts are minor compared to the benefits of this beautiful, durable wood.